darrenbuse/darrenbuse/README.md

-## Hey 👋, I'm Darren — **Engineering Director** • London, UK
+## Hey 👋, I'm Darren - **Engineering Director** • London, UK

-🛠️ Experenced Engineering leader who still loves getting hands dirty. 😊 I build happy, effective teams. 🚀 Built and led teams at **Board Intelligence** and launched **Lucia**. 🤖 Now exploring how AI can make engineering teams (and my own workflow) more effective.
+🛠️ Experenced Engineering leader who still loves getting my hands dirty. 😊 I build happy, effective teams. 🚀 Built and led teams at **Board Intelligence** and launched **Lucia**. 🤖 Now exploring how AI can make engineering teams (and my own workflow) more effective.

 ### 🔍 More About Me

-- 🔭 &nbsp; Exploring AI to streamline workflows and surface information — making me more effective at work
+- 🔭 &nbsp; Exploring AI to streamline workflows and surface information - making me more effective at work
 - 🌱 &nbsp; Work across the stack, learn as you go, from product -> architecture -> code.
 - 🙃 &nbsp; Bringing friendly energy to everything I do
 - 🛠️ &nbsp; Always tinkering on side projects